Digital-Media/vco/TOPICS.md

 ---

-## From Text to Images and vice versa
+## From Text to Images, 3D models, ... and vice versa

 The goal of this project is to investigate a recent trend in deep learning: combining language and image models.
 The topic is about systems that can convert text to images and vice versa.